Isomorph-Electrochemical-Cells/ORFB-0D-U-I-SoC/README.md

 # ORFB-0D-U-I-SoC Model

 The model allows to predict the cell voltage and power density of a single redox flow battery cell in terms of the applied current and state of charge of the battery.

 **Features:**
 * Efficient, physics-based model for the performance prediction of a single RFB cell
 * Electro-osmotic drag accounts for solvent flow through the membrane
 * Activation and concentration overpotentials
-* Validated parameterization for the MV/TMATEMPO electrolyte system
+* Validated parameterization for the MV/TEMPTMA electrolyte system

-**Main model inputs:**
+**Model inputs:**
 * Electric current density
 * State of charge
 * Volumetric flow rate
-* Initial electrolyte concentrations
+* Electrolyte concentrations
 * Cell geometry
+* Electrochemical reactions
+* ...

 **Main model outputs:**
 * Total cell voltage
-* Power of the cell
+* Power density of the cell

 ## Getting Started
-The file ZeroDimVoltageCurrentSocModel-MV-TMATEMPO.nb demonstrates the application of the model to an electrochemical cell with the MV/TMATEMPO system and is a good starting point to investigate the model.
-The main model functionalities are implemented in the file ZeroDimVoltageCurrentSocModel.wl.
+The file *ZeroDimVoltageCurrentSocModel-MV-TEMPTMA.nb* demonstrates the application of the model to an electrochemical cell using the MV/TEMPTMA system and is a good starting point to investigate the model.
+The main model functionalities are implemented in the file *ZeroDimVoltageCurrentSocModel.wl*.

+Alternatively, the model can be executed by passing a single JSON configuration file to the function *runFromJsonString*, which in turn returns the requested model results as a JSON string.
+An example is provided in the Mathematica notebook *RunModelFromConfigFile.nb*.

 An interactive application of the model is provided as a Mathematica CDF file, which can be opened either in Mathematica or with the free Wolfram Player (https://www.wolfram.com/player/).

+## Documentation

+See USER_GUIDE.md

-### Core developers:
+## Core developers

 R. P. Schaerer, G. Mourouga

-### Acknowledgements:
+## Acknowledgements

 This work is part of the SONAR project supported by the European Union / European Commission funding program Horizon 2020.